soumas/drift/docs/content/dart_api/writes.md

-Note that this requires a fairly recent sqlite3 version (3.24.0) that might not be available on older Android devices when using `drift_sqflite`. `NativeDatabases` and `sqlite3_flutter_libs` includes the latest sqlite on Android, so consider using it if you want to support upserts.
+Note that this requires a fairly recent sqlite3 version (3.24.0) that might not be available on older Android devices when using `drift_sqflite`. `NativeDatabases` and the `sqlite3` package includes the latest sqlite, so consider using it if you want to support upserts.

 Also note that the returned rowid may not be accurate when an upsert took place.